Optimising Content For Agriculture

 We score for who was hitting the like button: whether it is target audience farmers or some of the many fans of farm livestock, farm machinery and rural living.

-Are you actually appealing to the millions comprising the BBC Countryfile demographic?
-A number of agricultural business accounts have built large non-farming audiences by using likes as a KPI without caring to examine the audience demographic responsible.
+The millions comprising the BBC Countryfile demographic are a soft target and a number of agricultural businesses have built large non-farming audiences by focussing on likes and followers as KPIs, without caring to examine their audience demographic too closely.

 Persuasive Writing And Social Media